MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ## Scenario

-1. This Java Spring MVC web app uses the **Microsoft Entra ID Spring Boot Starter client library for Java** to obtain an [Access Token](/entra/identity-platform/access-tokens) for [Microsoft Graph](/graph/overview) from **Microsoft Entra ID**.
+1. This Java Spring MVC web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to obtain an [access token](/entra/identity-platform/access-tokens) for [Microsoft Graph](/graph/overview) from Microsoft Entra ID.
-1. The **Access Token** proves that the user is authorized to access the Microsoft Graph API endpoint as defined in the scope.
+1. The access token proves that the user is authorized to access the Microsoft Graph API endpoint as defined in the scope.

 [!INCLUDE [prerequisites-spring-boot.md](includes/prerequisites-spring-boot.md)]